cnxtech/psa-check/riskfactors_and_formula.md

 8. Prior Failure to Appear Pretrial Older Than 2 Years: (No)
 9. Prior Sentence to Incarceration (14 Days or More): (No)

+### FACTOR WEIGHTING
+Each of these factors is weighted—or, assigned points—according to the strength of the relationship between the factor and the specific pretrial outcome.
+The PSA calculates a raw score for each of the outcomes.
+Scores for NCA and FTA are converted to separate scales of one to six, with higher scores indicating a greater level of risk.
+The raw score for NVCA is used to determine whether the defendant should be flagged as posing an elevated risk of violence.

 | Risk Factor | Weights
 |-------------|---------